-MacBook Pro 2020 (13-inch) revealed with Magic keyboard, faster speeds
+MacBook Pro 2020 (13-inch) revealed with Magic Keyboard, faster speeds

-It is not the overhaul some were expecting, but Apple has finally launched a new 13-inch MacBook Pro with an improved Magic keyboard and faster processors.
+The 13-inch MacBook Pro has historically been one of the best laptops, but its unreliable keyboard has weighed it down in recent years.
+While not the overhaul some were expecting, Apple has finally launched a new 13-inch MacBook Pro with an improved Magic keyboard and faster processors.

-Apple gave the new MacBook Pro a similar treatment to the latest MacBook Air by updating the laptop's keyboard and processors.
+Apple gave the new MacBook Pro a similar treatment to the latest MacBook Air.
 Yes, the dreadful Butterfly keyboard is finally gone for good now that the 13-inch MacBook Pro uses the Magic keyboard with traditional scissor switches.

 - Which MacBook Should You Buy?
 MacBook Air vs MacBook Pro